ifeLawal/movies-on-a-map/README.md

 - Set up a server and serve the data using Express across each page
 - Add individual pages for people to learn more about each movie
 - Add sorting by popularity

+FOR MORE INFORMATION VISIT OUR WEBSITE.

+GENUINE FEEDBACK IS ALWAYS APPRECIATED.

+THANKS FOR THE SUPPORT.